Inference Glossary

 CUDA

-NVIDIA's parallel computing platform and programming model that enables developers to use NVIDIA GPUs for general-purpose computing, including AI training and inference.
+NVIDIA's parallel computing platform and programming model.
+The runtime, libraries, and API that let software use NVIDIA GPUs for general-purpose computation.

 Model Serving